SunsetRiders/logger/README.md

 Configuration object. **(Object)**

-**IMPORTANT: If you want to log any type you must always use it from the req object described above**
+**IMPORTANT: If you want to log any logger type you must always use it from the req object described above**

 ## Configurations